DaveTrev/eye_deal/TESTING.md

 MEDIA_ROOT = os.path.join(BASE_DIR, 'media')
 I wonder, is it checking for the if statement and then overriding the settings on the next line if that makes sense

 - html validation, summernote causing errors in add and edit journal Multiple Errors all from summernote widget for blog content field

 - html validation, blog detail page, font colour causing issues with w3 validation. return to fix, not enough time before submisson.

+- During development, I had an issue with gitpod enviroment variables which lead me to creating a env file env file setup - as per CI Tutor Roman
+For setting env vars locally, we recommend setting them like this:
+Create a file named env.py in the root directory of your project.
+This is the file you will use to define your environment variables.
+If you don't have one already, create a file named .gitignore  in the root directory of your project.
+Next we need to stop git from pushing this file to github, and so keep your environment variables secret.
+To do this, open your .gitignore  file add the following text to it: env.py At the top of your env.py  file, you need to import os so that you can set the environment variables in the operating system.

+Once you have added the line “import os” underneath you can assign your environment variables using the following syntax: os.environ["Variable Name Here"] = "Value of Variable Goes Here"
+Example: os.environ["SECRET_KEY"] = "ohsosecret"
+Then the following code imports this new env.py file where you need to use your environment variables.
+For example your app.py file for flask project or settings.py file for Django project.
+Add this under your other imports at the top of the file. import os if os.path.exists("env.py"): import env

+The if statement here is so that the env.py file is only pulled when working on your code in your workspace, not when it is deployed on heroku.
+For deployment you can set your environment variables in the heroku dashboard in settings > config vars.
+Now that your environment variables have been set in your env.py file, and the file has been imported into your project, you can use them as needed using the following syntax:
+SECRET_KEY = os.environ.get('SECRET_KEY')
+Make sure you save all your files before testing if it works.